 As a member of city council, Beckman brought his experience living and working in Littleton to conversations concerning the city’s future.
 He was an alternate to the board of directors of the Denver Regional Council of Governments.
 His interest areas focused on the city council goals of preserving and cultivating a quality community, assuring a financially sound city government, and pursuing a balanced and sustainable local economy.
 Beckman stated that one of his major accomplishments as mayor was to cultivate a better understanding of what is important to Littleton neighborhoods.

-Brinkman earned her bachelor’s degree in journalism and mass communications from the University of Northern Colorado.
+Valdes received his bachelor’s degree in small business management from the University of Northern Colorado.

 Bemis Public Library.
 Littleton Scrapbooks, 1968-1992.

 The Denver (Colo.)
 Post.
 Denver Post Publishers, 1895-

 Freemasons of Littleton, Colorado.
 Weston Lodge Number 22, A. F. & A. M., 1872-1973.
 Littleton: A. F. & A. M., 1973.

 Littleton Independent.
 The Story of Littleton, Denver's Best Suburb, Golden Jubilee Number, July 22, 1938.
 Littleton: Littleton Independent Publishers, 1938.